-Flying your Drone in Thailand: How to Register Your Drone Properly!
+Thailand Drone Registration CAAT & NBTC: How to Register Your Drone Properly!

 Thailand offers breathtaking landscapes and great photo opportunities.
 It's no wonder many photographers are eager to fly their drones to capture the stunning nature of this beautiful country.

 As a tourist traveling to Thailand, you can bring and fly your drone.
-However, prior registration with several authorities is required.
+However, prior registration with several authorities (CAAT and NBTC) is required.
 Flying without drone permission can lead to hefty fines or even imprisonment.

-P.S.: At the very bottom of our post, we reveal a shortcut that might also be an option for you.
+P.S.: At the very bottom of our post, we reveal a shortcut for the drone registration that might be an easier option for you.

 Table of Contents